tensorflow/fairness-indicators/fairness_indicators/documentation/guidance.md

 *   _<span style="text-decoration:underline;">When to use these metrics:</span>_
     Cases where precision of the task is most critical (not necessarily in a given direction), such as face identification or face clustering

+**False Discovery Rate**

+*   _<span style="text-decoration:underline;">Definition:</span>_ The percentage
+    of negative data points (as labeled in the ground truth) that are incorrectly classified as positive out of all data points classified as positive.
+This is also the inverse of PPV
+*   _<span style="text-decoration:underline;">Relates to:</span>_ Predictive
+    Parity (also known as Calibration), when equal across subgroups
+*   _<span style="text-decoration:underline;">When to use this metric:</span>_
+    Cases where the fraction of correct positive predictions should be equal across subgroups

+**False Omission Rate**

+*   _<span style="text-decoration:underline;">Definition:</span>_ The percentage
+    of positive data points (as labeled in the ground truth) that are incorrectly classified as negative out of all data points classified as negative.
+This is also the inverse of NPV
+*   _<span style="text-decoration:underline;">Relates to:</span>_ Predictive
+    Parity (also known as Calibration), when equal across subgroups
+*   _<span style="text-decoration:underline;">When to use this metric:</span>_
+    Cases where the fraction of correct negative predictions should be equal across subgroups

+**Note**: When used together, False Discovery Rate and False Omission Rate relate to Conditional Use Accuracy Equality, when FDR and FOR are both equal across subgroups.
+FDR and FOR are also similar to FPR and FNR, where FDR/FOR compare FP/FN to predicted negative/positive data points, and FPR/FNR compare FP/FN to ground truth negative/positive data points.
+FDR/FOR can be used instead of FPR/FNR when predictive parity is more critical than equality of opportunity.

 **Examples of which metrics to select**